Wednesday, February 7, 2018 - 11:30am to 1:00pm

 Although antibiotics are probably as old as life itself, over the last 75 years we have been using antibiotics and related antibacterials on a worldwide scale approaching and possibly exceeding one million tons a year.
 Such use – in the clinic, the farm, the ranch, fisheries, and the home – is having an enormous impact on our ecosystems.
 One manifestation of the ecological consequences has been the progressive rise in antibiotic resistance, which is increasing geometrically in both scale and diversity.
 Another manifestation has been the damage to our internal ecosystems, most importantly the human microbiome.
 We are beginning to learn of the consequences in terms of disease, including those that have been epidemic during this time period – obesity, asthma, diabetes, inflammatory bowel disease, among others.
 We need to recognize and interdict these issues which often begin in early life, because unless we do, the problems will predictably grow.
-Prof. Blaser will describe potential solutions that are yet to be developed.
+Prof. Blaser described his research and potential solutions that are yet to be developed.

 - Missing Microbes: How the Overuse of Antibiotics is Fueling our Modern Plagues, Martin J. Blaser (New York: Henry Holt, 2014)